-- Skin tags are a type of skin growth that are benign (harmless) and cause no symptoms.
+- Skin tags are a type of skin growth that is benign (harmless) and cause no symptoms.
 They are more of a nuisance than a serious skin condition.
 People who have diabetes or who are overweight are more common to have skin tags.
-The friction of skin rubbing against skin causes these growths to form.
-Ultra-tight clothing should be avoided as the repetitive friction can contribute to development of skin tags.
+The friction of skin rubbing against the skin causes these growths to form.
+Ultra-tight clothing should be avoided as repetitive friction can contribute to the development of skin tags.

 - A callus forms when an area of skin is repeatedly exposed to intense friction or pressure.
 Calluses are thicker and tougher parts of the skin, often found on the bottoms of your feet or on your hands.
 Those who use their hands in hard, physical labor or frequently lift weights often have callused hands.